PX4/PX4-user_guide/en/ros/ros2_comm.md

    sudo pip3 install -U empy pyros-genmsg setuptools
    ```

-   :::caution
+   :::warning
    If you want to use ROS 1 topics, in communication with ROS 2, you need to build the `ros1_bridge` from source,
    and setup a separate workspace.
-Check the Setting up the workspaces -> ROS 1 workspace section.
+   Check the section: **Setting up the workspaces > ROS 1 workspace**.
    :::

 ### Setting up the workspaces